-- (a) Additional payment - continuous shift workers in the career firefighter stream shall be entitled to 64 hours additional leave in lieu of double time and a-half for time worked on the public holidays specified in clause 23.1(a)(ii).
-Such leave is exclusive of rostered days off according to the roster on which the employee commenced leave.
-(OFRS 7.1.2) - Accrual of annual leave leave of absence without pay in excess of 3 months will not count as (b) service for the purpose of calculating annual leave.
-(QFRS 7.1.5) - Recall to duty from annual leave (QFRS 7.1.7) (c) - each employee in the careering firefighter stream has an entitlement to core annual leave (i) and accrued time off in each year of employment - (ii) leave entitlements for employees in the career firefighting stream will be notionally split into core annual leave and accrued time off - when an employee is recalled to work while on annual leave for the purpose of maintaining crewing levels, that employee will be deemed to be accessing accrued time off and not core annual leave - an employee attending training courses or undertaking commercial activities, will also be deemed to be accessing the accrued time off rather than core annual leave - an employee will be permitted to access accrued time off for the purposes of being recalled (v) to work to maintain crewing levels; attending training courses or undertaking commercial activities - the maximum hours of accrued time off available for an employee to access for the purposes outlined in clause 19.3(c)(v), are 104.3572 per annum - (vii) an employee will not be permitted to access accrued leave in excess of 104.3572 hours per annum or core annual leave for any of the purposes outlined in clause 19.3(c)(v) - (viii) an employee will be paid at overtime rates for being recalled to work while accessing the accrued time off component of annual leave, other than when undertaking commercial activities which will be paid for at the rate agreed between the parties and incorporated in the certified agreement currently binding upon them.
+- (i) each employee in the careering firefighter stream has an entitlement to core annual leave and accrued time off in each year of employment - (ii) leave entitlements for employees in the career firefighting stream will be notionally split into core annual leave and accrued time off - (iii) when an employee is recalled to work while on annual leave for the purpose of maintaining crewing levels, that employee will be deemed to be accessing accrued time off and not core annual leave - (iv) an employee attending training courses or undertaking commercial activities, will also be deemed to be accessing the accrued time off rather than core annual leave - (v) an employee will be permitted to access accrued time off for the purposes of being recalled to work to maintain crewing levels; attending training courses or undertaking commercial activities - (vi) the maximum hours of accrued time off available for an employee to access for the purposes outlined in clause 19.3(c)(v), are 104.3572 per annum - (vii) an employee will not be permitted to access accrued leave in excess of 104.3572 hours per annum or core annual leave for any of the purposes outlined in clause 19.3(c)(v) - (viii) an employee will be paid at overtime rates for being recalled to work while accessing the accrued time off component of annual leave, other than when undertaking commercial activities which will be paid for at the rate agreed between the parties and incorporated in the certified agreement currently binding upon them.

 The AMOD team made a policy decision to omit references to other documents in order to make awards "stand alone" documents that are more simple and "user friendly".
-However, given the nature of commercial rates, perhaps it is appropriate to retain the reference to the certified agreement in this instance.23
+However, given the nature of commercial rates, perhaps it is appropriate to retain the reference to the certified agreement in this instance.45

-19.3 Additional provisions - rural stream24 (OFRS S4.4)
+19.3 Additional provisions - rural stream46 (OFRS S4.4)